Greaver77/valkyrie/Valkyrie-Source-Code.md

 ***
 ### Troubleshooting

+##### Authentication errors?
 Getting authentication errors?
 Try the following:

     ssh -T git@github.com

 If that didn't come back successful, check the docs:
 [Test the Connection](https://help.github.com/articles/generating-ssh-keys/#step-5-test-the-connection).

+If it did, your internet connection may have dropped out.
+Try downloading things again.

+##### val_vision compilation errors
+This is a known issue.

+    rm -rf ~/val_indigo/src/val_vision

+##### Compile errors
+* Ensure you are on the proper branch (develop most likely)
+* Run the rosdep install line again.
+Maybe a dependency slipped though the cracks... because gazebo does that.